 The Police Treatment Centres is a registered charity supported by voluntary donations from the police family primarily in the northern forces of England and Wales, Scotland and Northern Ireland, but also from British Transport Police, the Civil Nuclear Constabulary and the Ministry of Defence Police.
 Officers currently make a donation from their pay of £1.80 per week (1 January 2016).

 Almost 4000 serving and retired officers attend the Treatment Centres each year and most receive intensive physiotherapy.
-Others seek support with stress-related conditions and some attend for reasons of respite or to recuperate following an illness or operation.
+Others seek support with stress-related conditions or anxiety and depression as part of our Psychological Wellbeing Programme.

 The Patron of the Police Treatment Centres is HRH The Duke of York and our President is Baroness Angela Harris of Richmond, DL.
 The charity has a Board of Trustees providing strategic guidance while the management of operations is overseen by the Chief Executive of the Police Treatment Centres, Patrick Cairns.